hynek/structlog/.github/CONTRIBUTING.md

       """
   ```

-  Please note that unlike everything else, the API docstrings are still reStructuredText.
+  Please note that the API docstrings are still reStructuredText.

 - If you add or change public APIs, tag the docstring using `..  versionadded:: 24.1.0 WHAT` or `..  versionchanged:: 24.1.0 WHAT`.
   We follow CalVer, so the next version will be the current with with the middle number incremented (for example, `24.1.0` -> `24.2.0`).